 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates HZN, AMYT, CINC

-Horizon Global Corporation (NYSE: HZN)’s sale to First Brands Group, LLC for $1.75 per share.
+Horizon Global Corporation HZN's sale to First Brands Group, LLC for $1.75 per share.
 If you are a Horizon Global shareholder, click here to learn more about your legal rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.